kaddyiitr/covid19-vaccine-booking/README.md

 - From the Request Headers copy the authorisation header without Bearer.
 It starts with **ey**
 - If you are still confused, refer to this [screenshot](https://raw.githubusercontent.com/kaddyiitr/covid19-vaccine-booking/master/help-screenshot.png) and pay attention to the parts circled in red color.

-#### How to get Beneficiaries

-After successful login into the covid portal, you shall see the list of all the added members.
-Copy the REF ID (a 13 digit id displayed right next to the name) into a comma selarated list (without any spaces) and press enter.

 ## Examples

 1. For booking first Dose in 18-44 age category for Belagum for today
 ```
-python3 covid-appointments.py --district 264
+python3 covid-appointments.py --district 264 --beneficiaries 2371875657319
 ```

-2. For booking first Dose in 45+ age category for Bangalore on 17th May'21 preferring nearby hospitals first, say pincodes 560102 and 560034
+2. For booking first Dose in 45+ age category for two people in Bangalore on 17th May'21 preferring nearby hospitals first, say pincodes 560102 and 560034
 ```
-python3 covid-appointments.py --age 45 --district 294 --pin 560102,560034
+python3 covid-appointments.py --age 45 --district 294 --beneficiaries 2371875657319,7265471323123 --pin 560102,560034
 ```

 3. For booking second Dose of COVIDSHIELD in 45+ age category for Bangalore on 17th May'21 restricting bookings to hospitals in the pincodes 560102 and 560034.
 With this command, any hospital providing COVAXIN will be ignored.
 ```
-python3 covid-appointments.py --dose 2 --age 45 --type COVIDSHIELD --district 294 --pin 560102,560034 --restrictpin yes
+python3 covid-appointments.py --dose 2 --age 45 --beneficiaries 2371875657319 --type COVIDSHIELD --district 294 --pin 560102,560034 --restrictpin yes
 ```

+### How to get Beneficiaries

+After successful login into the covid portal, you shall see the list of all the added members.
+Copy the REF ID (a 13 digit id displayed right next to the name) into a comma selarated list (without any spaces) and pass it in the --beneficiaries parameter

 ### How to get district Id

 Please refer to the [districts.csv](https://github.com/kaddyiitr/covid19-vaccine-booking/blob/master/districts.csv) sheet.
 It contains the list of all district_ids in the country